 How fast is scaleXT?
 Typically you will get a high-quality Candidate Data MAP™ within 24 Hours and a shortlist Interested CV’s to your INBOX™ or ATS within days, rather than weeks or months.

 What type of roles work best?
-The roles that make the biggest impact are: Chief Information Officer, Interim CIO, Chief Technology Officer, Interim CTO, Chief Operating Officer, Chief Transformation Officer, Chief Digital Officer, Chief Data Officer, Chief Security Officer and then building out the organisation chart for business owners, private equity firms and technology leaders across developers, architects, product, design, data science, data engineering, data analytics, BI, programme management, project management hires, amongst others.
+The roles that make the biggest impact for business owners, private equity firms and technology leaders are: Chief Information Officer, Chief Technology Officer, Chief Technology & Product Officer, Chief Operating Officer, Chief Transformation Officer, Chief Digital Officer, Chief Data Officer and then building out the organisation chart for business owners, private equity firms and technology leaders across data leadership, architects, developers, data engineering, data science, data analytics, AI, Machine Learning, NLP hires – amongst others.

 What powers your AI?
 We use a proprietary AI powered algorithm called Enigma – which has processed millions of real world job scenarios – that it is able to replicate the way that the human brain works to improve decision making at a scale previously not possible.
 This uses Natural Language Processing (NLP) versus traditional Key Word search.
 First words from data for each unique candidate are mapped relative to each other.
 Then data for each unique candidate is sorted in space with data from other unique candidates.
 The platform then uses feedback to distinguish matching candidates and non matches.
 From here our dedicated team of humans at the helm at scaleXT take it from there to increase the precision matching even further still!

 How do you get Interested CV’s to your INBOX™ or ATS within days, rather than weeks or months?
 Once the matching engine identifies precise matches our AI and predictive analytics tools automate personalised interactions with the right candidate through the right channel at the right time.